iapyeh/GGeditor/docs/index.rst

 For reStructuredText Beginners
 ******************************

 If you are a beginner of the reStructuredText and you feel a little bit of confusing about how to put your documents onto the readthedocs.org website.
-I wrote a tutorial to help your task to be quickly completed with the GGeditor.
+I wrote a quick guide to help your task to be quickly completed with the GGeditor.
 I was struggling on the reST for 2 months .
 Now with the GGeditor and this tutorial, you might get it done in several hours, I hope.

+\ `Here is the quick guide for reStructuredText beginners.`_\

 .. _h7c12a2e595c631221f363d4e55c21: